lzim/mtl/red/part2/part2_facilitator/mtl_red_part_2_say_checklist.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style = “display:inline-block”/>](#DontClick) ____________ **Time 00:40-00:50 – Explore team data table values of interest to the team**

-### 3. Are there any team data values you would like to explore in the Viz & Data tabs?
+### 3. Are there any team data values you would like to explore in the viz & data tabs?
 ### 4. Do you see any team data values that differ a lot from what you would expect?
 ### 5. Do you see any team data values that confirm your thoughts about high priority team needs?
 - [ ] **What are you noticing?
 What is surprising?**